Royce Lewis Player Props: Twins vs. Blue Jays

 Royce Lewis At The Plate

-- Lewis is hitting .182 with a double and two home runs.
+- Lewis is batting .270 with a double and two home runs.

-- Lewis has picked up a hit in five games this year (62.5%), including one multi-hit game.
+- In six of nine games this season (66.7%), Lewis has reached base via hit, and that includes multiple hits twice.

-- In eight games played this year, he has gone deep in two of them.
+- In nine games played this season, he has hit a homer in two of them.

-- He has scored a run in three of eight games so far this year.
+- He has scored a run in four of nine games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.